-On behalf of the student body at Southport State High School, we endorse the Student Code of Conduct for 2023 - 2024.
+On behalf of the student body at Southport State High School, as representatives for 2024 we endorse the Student Code of Conduct for 2023 - 2024.
 Throughout the year, we will continue to work with the school administration team and the Southport State High School P&C Association on how the Student Code of Conduct is working, identify areas for improvement and present alternative options or suggestions for consideration.